fayola21/lace/README.md

 # lace

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+LACE = Large-scale Assurance of Confidentiality Environment ..* Minimizes and Obfuscates data for Sharing.
+..* Measures level of protection offered by obfuscating algorithms.

 ## License

-Copyright © 2015 FIXME

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License version 1.0 or any later version.